phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.4.6 =
+* Fixed a js compatibility error with mootools.js
+* Modified how the license page works and added plugin notifications
+* Allow compatibility fix for Translation Editor on certain environments
+* Fixed Safari bug with links when WooCommerce active

 = 1.4.5 =
 * Performance improvements
 * Fixed an issue that was causing empty strings to get inserted in the database